Home » Selling Maple Products

 The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) is responsible for ensuring that maple syrup and other maple food products are produced safely in the state.
 These requirements come from Wis.
 Admin.
 Code § ATCP 87 (Honey and Maple Syrup).
 Licensed facilities also must meet requirements in Wis.
 Admin.
 Code § ATCP 70 (Wholesale Food Manufacturing).

-Food Safety for Maple Businesses – WI Maple Hour Mar. ’23
+Food Safety for Value Added Maple Products – Maple Hour Mar.
+2023

 Moving from hobby scale to commercial production can be a big step.
-This section highlights the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) food safety requirements and a food regulation decision tool created by colleagues from UW-Madison Extension Iron County.
+This section highlights the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) food safety requirements.

 As a landowner who taps maple trees for sap collection or rents land for sap gathering, it is important to understand if your forest qualifies for use-value classification, which can potentially lower your property taxes.
 The first step in this process is an assessor conducting an on-site inspection of your operation the year before your annual January assessment.
 Ideally, such inspection should take place during the msap gathering season.
 It is important to have all necessary materials and equipment on hand during the inspection, as the assessor will be looking for things like visible tap marks, a road or path to the collection sites, tree management, a predominance of maple trees, and a sugar shack with syrup-making equipment.